 These are a simple starting point if you have a good local book or guide you can seek out a bit more and if you schedule enough time in Porto.
 You are sure to find other interesting locations and attractions in the Porto vicinity of Portugal.

-Porto is a fairly easy city to get around, once you have your bearings and you are familiar with a couple of landmarks you should be able to navigate around with ease.
-You can cover a lot of the city on foot but ensure not to venture into unknown territory at night.
-If you want to travel greater distances across Porto there are a number of modes of transportation.
-There are safe and reliable buses where tickets can be purchases to cover multiple journeys.
-There is also the alternative to use Porto Taxis, where a knowledgeable driver can offer ideas for places to visit.
+Porto is a pretty simple place to get around, once you have an eye for the place and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
+You can discoverer a lot of the area on foot but make sure you stick to places you know after dark.
+If you wish to cover larger distances across Porto there are a few more options.
+There is a good, reliable bus network where passes can be bought to cover you for multiple journeys.
+There are some fantastic Car Rental deals in Porto, there is also the alternative to use Porto Taxis, but be aware of heavy traffic at busy times.
 What ever method you use to explore Porto make sure you see as much of the city as your can.

 If you are staying in Porto for longer than one night you will need to find a suitable place to stay.
 Porto offers a broad range of places to stay these consist of hotels at the high end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are a business traveller ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Porto may result in problems at certain times.
 If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
 Porto also offers a good selection of lower star hotels that offer simple but functional facilities for visitors to the city.
 If you do not have a huge accommodation budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whichever type of accommodation you select in Porto ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.